 New York State is one of the few remaining states that still administers its own state massage licensing examination.
-Any massage therapist that leaves the state of New York will find that having your own state exam can be a problem for reciprocity and license portability, especially those moving to Florida.
+Any massage therapist that leaves the state of New York will find that having your own state exam can be a problem for reciprocity and license portability.
+This was certainly true for those moving to Florida until recently.

-The New York State Massage Therapy Exam (or any other state massage licensing exam) is not an approved licensing exam for obtaining a Florida massage license.
-Before qualifying for a Florida massage license, you will need to pass a Florida Board-Approved Examination (MBLEx, NCETMB, NCETM, or the NESL).
+The New York State Massage Therapy Exam (or any other state massage licensing exam) was not an approved licensing exam for obtaining a Florida massage license before October 2017.
+Before qualifying for a Florida massage license, NYS licensees were required to pass a Florida Board-Approved Examination (MBLEx, NCETMB, NCETM, or the NESL) in order to get a Florida license.

-To help make this process easier, follow this step-by-step guide to the Florida license by examination process.
-I will guide you through the entire process, and hopefully make your move a little less stressful.
+To help make this process easier, follow this step-by-step guide to the Florida license by endorsement process.
+I will guide you through the entire process, and hopefully, make your move a little less stressful.

-And my final tip especially for NYS licensees to avoid frustration and delays: Make sure you apply as an examination candidate, and not an endorsement candidate.
-Since you did not take a Florida board-approved exam to get your NYS massage license, you are not and endorsement candidate.
-If you apply online, it will not allow you to move forward if you select that you are transferring from NYS to FL as and endorsement candidate.
+And my final tip especially for NYS licensees to avoid frustration and delays: Make sure you apply as an endorsement candidate now.
+Since now took a Florida board-approved exam to get your NYS massage license, you are no longer an examination candidate like you would have been pre-2017.
 If you do this on the paper application, you also encounter a delay in you license being issued.

 If you have any questions, please leave a comment below, or you can email me at [email protected].